-Professionals with an LSP Certification can oversee many safety operations within a company.
+Professionals with an LSP Certificate can oversee many safety operations within a company.
 Safety is at the center of everything they do.
 They spend at least half of their day-to-day activities dedicated to workplace safety.
 As a Licensed Safety Professional, you might have many responsibilities, including:

 - Developing exceptional techniques for workplace safety management.